 The Needles district of Canyonlands National Park has about 10 miles of paved roads.
 The longest branch of the paved road leads to Big Spring Canyon Overlook.
 Along the way are several stops at man-made or geological points of interest.
 You will drive in on the Indian Creek Scenic Byway; make sure you stop at Newspaper Rock State Park before you get to Canyonlands.
 It is one of the better roadside rock-art viewing sites in Utah.
 A 50-foot-high sandstone face is covered with a variety of fine petroglyphs from several periods.

-Camping in Canyonlands National Park is a great way to enjoy family fun and have an intimate experience with the landscape.
-Plus you’ll be out there in the early morning and late evening when the light is amazing.
+Camping in Canyonlands National Park is a great way to enjoy a fun family vacation and share an intimate experience with the landscape.
+Plus you’ll be out there in the early morning and late evening when the light is amazing, especially for photography enthusiasts.